 Identifying Additional Sites

-Describe the plan to identify additional sites for eligible activities throughout the geographic boundary identified in 1.a.i.
-Overview of Brownfield Challenges and Description of Target Area in the event that grant funds remain after addressing the target area/priority site(s) discussed in the Narrative.
-Identify the criteria that will be used to prioritize additional sites for selection.
+Describe the process you will use to identify additional sites for eligible activities within the target area identified in 1.a.i.
+Overview of Brownfield Challenges and Description of Target Area if grant funds remain after addressing the priority site(s).
+Identify the criteria for prioritizing additional sites.

-All applicants except Tribes or eligible Tribal entities – Describe how your prioritization criteria will consider whether a site is located in an underserved community or disadvantaged census tract.

 Revitalization of the Target Area